 - Drizzle on top with extra-virgin olive oil, about 1 to 2 tablespoons, or add 2 Tbsp. of butter instead.

-- Optional: and finally, stir in 1/4 cup of grated Parmigiano-Reggiano cheese, and mix to combine everything.
+- Optional: finally, stir in 1/4 cup of grated Parmigiano-Reggiano cheese, and mix to combine everything.
 Add fresh cracked pepper to taste.
 Serve with extra grated cheese at the table.

 - Serves 3 to 4